 In Kauai, you will always find cliffs, rugged terrain, and some of Hawaiian best beaches.
 Poipu Beach on the South Shore is known for its clean waters and random sightings of Hawaiian monk seals.
 Poipu Beach is actually a combination of two beaches converging at Nukumoi Point.

-Hawaiian monk seals enjoy basking in the sun on the sand.
-As a result, they are officially listed as an endangered species.
+Hawaiian monk seals enjoy laying on the sand and basking in the sun.
+They are officially listed as an endangered species and while there is no law specifying the minimum distance people can approach them, getting close to these seals may constitute a violation of federal or state law if the animal is disturbed or if your action has the potential to intentionally disturb its natural behavior.
 Exercise caution by keeping at least 100 feet away and refraining from using flash photography if you see one.
 Humpback whales are occasionally visible in the distance from December to April.

 The crescent-shaped beach has a natural ocean-wading pool for snorkelers, beginner swimmers, and boogie-boarders.
 It’s perfect for a family day trip because it has lifeguards, parking, picnic areas, showers, pavilions, and restrooms.
 In addition, there is a bodyboarding spot just in front of the park for older kids and inexperienced adults, a surfing area for skilled surfers, and a good snorkeling reef.